 The Paris Declaration on Electro-Mobility and Climate Change and Call to Action

-The rationale for the Paris Declaration was not an initiative per se, but rather an ad-hoc Declaration prepared before the COP21 to gather the different transport initiatives on Electro-Mobility (Taxis4SmartCities, C40 Clean Bus Declaration, International Zero-Emission Vehicle Alliance) under a single objective: committing to broaden efforts towards sustainable transport electrification – including that at least 20% of all road vehicles (cars, 2 and 3-wheelers, trucks, buses and others) are to be electrically powered by 2030.
-This Declaration was lauched by the transport focal points among the LPAA quartet (France, Peru, UNFCCC and Executive Office of the Secretary-General (EOSG) mainly in order to increase visibility and obtain a greater press coverage.
+The Declaration was launched at COP21 during the Lima-Paris Action Agenda Transport Focus.
+It is a collaborative initiative between LPAA founding partners (the Governments of France and the United Nations Secretary-General Executive Office in particular) in close coordination with The Paris Process on Mobility and Climate, the International Energy Agency, and other transport partners.
+The aim of the declaration is gather the different transport initiatives on Electro-Mobility (Taxis4SmartCities, C40 Clean Bus Declaration, International Zero-Emission Vehicle Alliance) under a single objective: committing to broaden efforts towards sustainable transport electrification, including that at least 20% of all road vehicles (cars, 2 and 3-wheelers, trucks, buses and others) are to be electrically powered by 2030.

 Activity period 2015–2015